bytegen-dev/fullstack-notes/README.md

 1. Ensure all CI checks pass
 2. Follow the existing code style and architecture
 3. Add tests if applicable
-4. Update documentation as needed
+4. Update documentation as needed.